BruceEckel/OnJava8-hugo/content/ebook/index.md

 The book is available on [Leanpub](https://leanpub.com/onjava8).

-That site includes an extensive free sample in all formats and a table of contents.
+That site includes a free sample in all formats along with a table of contents.

 Leanpub formats include: